department-of-veterans-affairs/PseudoVet/proof_of_concept/README.md

 D ^XUP followed by XUSER and then CLEAR ELECTRONIC SIGNATURE CODE
 You will be prompted to select what user you need to clear it for...

+## VALID ROLES
+You must have clinicial staff in your VistA that have valid roles otherwise, there will be errors when a selection is made to assign a provider and other parts of various processes that occur.

 ## Configuration file
 See the sample.demo.config file under the ../config folder
 - copy the sample.demo.config file to demo.config (new file)